 “This is a significant step towards a new fashion industry that operates within the planetary boundaries.
 As we scale up and make this technology freely available to the industry, we will reduce the dependence on limited natural resources to dress a growing global population,” says Erik Bang, Innovation Lead H&M Foundation.

-The Garment-To-Garment Recycling System is the result of a collaboration between HKRITA, the H&M Foundation and Novetex, with the support of the Mills and located at the newly repurposed former textile mill The Mills in Hong Kong.
+The Garment-To-Garment Recycling System is the result of a collaboration between HKRITA, the H&M Foundation and Novetex, and located at a newly repurposed former textile mill in Hong Kong.

 “After successfully developing revolutionary recycling technologies, we have devoted sustained effort to put them into practice.
 Our recycling systems represent the industry’s well-applied innovation efforts.
 These not only revitalise a decades-old major industry, but also do it most sustainably for the benefit of our community and as a responsible global citizen,” says Edwin Keh, Chief Executive Officer of HKRITA.

 The H&M Foundation is projected to invest 5.8 million euro with HKRITA over four years.
 The investment is made possible through the surplus from the H&M group’s in-store garment collecting programs, which is donated to the H&M Foundation.
 The H&M Foundation allocates 50% of the total surplus to research on textile recycling and the other 50% to projects focusing on equality and inclusion of marginalized groups.